shijistar/enum-plus/README.md

 }
 ```

-Please note that you are not required to import types such as `EnumItemInit` and `EnumItemClass`, they are only used in this example to provide better type hints
+Please note that you are not required to import types such as `EnumItemInit` and `EnumItemClass`, they are only used in this example to provide better type hints.

 `EnumExtension` is a generic interface that accepts three type parameters, which are:

-- `T`: Initialization object of the enum type
+- `T`: Initialization object of the enum type (e.g., the object passed to `Enum()`)
-- `K`: Key value of the enum item
+- `K`: Key of the enum item (e.g., Sunday, Monday)
-- `V`: Value of the enum item
+- `V`: Value of the enum items

 If you want to provide more friendly type hints in the extension methods, you may need to use these type parameters.
 However these are all optional, if you don't need them, you can omit them.